Remembering Sega’s NAOMI-Based Arcade Hardware

 arcadehero September 9, 2014 6

 Today there is a lot of remembrance for Sega’s last home game console, the Dreamcast.
-I’m not here to get into why that effort failed but rather to remember something that came from all of Sega’s Dreamcast efforts -the NAOMI hardware that was designed for arcades and released at the end of 1998.
+I’m not here to get into why that effort failed but rather to remember something that came from all of Sega’s Dreamcast efforts – the Sega NAOMI hardware that was designed for arcades and released at the end of 1998.

 Let’s take a brief stroll down memory lane for the arcade side of the Dreamcast.

-Among those my personal favorites include Planet Harriers (Hikaru) which was a lesser known sequel to Space Harriers.
+Planet Harriers (Hikaru) – A lesser known sequel to Space Harriers.
 This one never got a console port and one of these days I would love to get one for my arcade.

 planetharriersfly

-Cannon Spike / Gunspike is like an amped up Zombie Revenge, which had some beat ’em up roots to it.
-Cannon Spike is more of a shoot ’em up than a beat ’em up and it is fun.
-It was released to the Dreamcast but later in its lifespan and didn’t show up in too many arcades out West so I don’t hear it talked about very often.
+Cannon Spike / Gunspike – Like an amped up Zombie Revenge, which had some beat ’em up roots to it, Psyikyo’s Cannon Spike is more of a shoot ’em up than a beat ’em up and it is fun, crossing familiar Capcom faces like Cammy and Mega Man over.
+It was released to the Dreamcast but later in its lifespan and didn’t show up in too many arcades out West, so I don’t hear it talked about very often.

-Metal Slug 6 (Atomiswave) was the last time the series graced the arcade with its presence.
+Metal Slug 6 (Atomiswave) – The last time the series graced the arcade with its presence.
 Running on the Atomiswave hardware, the graphics received a nice boost over the MVS (although there are those who prefer the look of the MVS) and they let newer players try and get the hang of things with the easy difficulty.
-A larger character roster, more weapons and the ability to carry two guns among other things make this one worth paying attention to although opinion varies as to the “best” of the series (that usually falls on 3)
+A larger character roster, more weapons and the ability to carry two guns among other things make this one worth paying attention to although opinion varies as to the “best” of the series (that usually falls on 3).

 Facebook: